contentauth/c2pa-attacks/docs/appendix.md

 The4 PayloadBox GitHub Repo has a collection of injection strings: <https://github.com/payloadbox>.

+Another possibility for injection strings is prompt injection attacks.
+They are not currently included as sample strings because they are often specific to the AI that is reading the data.
+However, if your organization builds AI that is intended to read C2PA metadata, you could use this tool to create assets with prompt injections tailored to your AI solution for testing.

 ## Additional baseline test case files

 For sample file types beyond JPEGs for testing, the C2PA maintains a list of sample files here: <https://github.com/c2pa-org/public-testfiles>.